adriancretu/beacons-android/README.md

 ### Description

 Broadcast Bluetooth Low Energy beacons directly from Android 5.0 or later, on devices that support BLE peripheral mode.
-This library is used by the [Beacon Toy](https://play.google.com/store/apps/details?id=com.uriio) app.

 Examples of supported devices: